BUEC500C1/twitter-summarizer-rest-service-dabadi9/README.md

 ## API Desicription

-This API will return a .mp4 video with all the tweets from the past 24h from a specified account.
+This API will return a .txt file with all the tweets from the past 2 days from a specified account.
 If the tweet contains any type of media, it will transform the media into words using Google Vision.
-Each tweet is displayed for 3 seconds.
+Each tweet is displayed in a separate line.

 ## Setup